CodySweeny/MacOSPatchManagement/README.md

 <h3>Packages</h3>
 Upload any package to your Jamf Pro instance.
 This same methodology can also be useful for required applications.
 I also upload a basic branding package that contains a company logo.

+<h4>1.
+Target Package</h4>
+The target package is whatever you wish to install.
+If it is an OS update it can be found at: https://support.apple.com/

+<h4>2.
+Branding Package</h4>
+This is a simple package created in Jamf's Composer containing a square company logo.

 <H3>Smart Groups</H3>
 Create a smart group with the target operating system build number.